How to Prevent WordPress Brute Force Attacks: Complete Security Guide

 7. Review user accounts regularly

-Dormant accounts are often targets for hackers because the chances are that the users won’t notice if their accounts are hijacked.
+Dormant accounts are often prime targets for WordPress brute force attacks, because users won’t notice if their accounts are hijacked.
 Additionally, dormant accounts have the same passwords for long periods of time, making them easier to brute force.

 8. Consider geoblocking in WordPress

-While there are many ways to block countries on WordPress websites, we strongly recommend using a powerful firewall instead.
+While there are many ways to block countries on WordPress websites, it is incredibly tedious to maintain.
+We strongly recommend using a firewall instead.

 9. Disable directory browsing